ZeyuRen93/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Zeyu Ren is currently a Mechatronics Engineer in the R&D Center at Rokae Robotics, Beijing.
-His research interests include under-actuated hands, tendon-driven mechanism, series elastic actuators and mechatronics design.
+Zeyu Ren is currently a senior hardware engineer in the Robotics Lab at Xiaomi Inc., Beijing.
+His research interests include collaborative robotic arms, under-actuated hands, tendon-driven mechanism and actuators.
 In 2019, he received his Ph.D degree in Robotics from Italian Institute of Technology under the supervision of Dr. Nikos G. Tsagarakis.
 His bachelor degree was obtained in Mechatronics Engineering from Zhejiang University in 2015.